When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Photo Wuxi - Jichang Garden in autumn

-Wuxi - the megacity of Wuxi "Xi" for short, was called Xinwu, Laiangxi and Jinjui in ancient times.
-The city is located in eastern China, south of Jiangsu Province and on the plain of the Yangtze River Delta.
-It has a population of around 7.5 million and an area of 4,787.6 square kilometres.
+Wuxi - Wuxi, a city of millions, was called Xinwu, Laiangxi and Jinjui in ancient times.
+The city is located in eastern China, south of Jiangsu Province and in the plain of the Yangtze River Delta.
+It has a population of around 7.5 million and covers an area of 4,600 square kilometres.

 It consists of seven urban districts and two independent cities.
 Wuxi is mentioned in written records dating back more than 3,000 years and has more than 2,500 years of urban history.
-In 1949, Wuxi City and Wuxi County were established.
-To date, the city has received national awards, such as Environmental Protection, Culture and Happiest City in the People's Republic of China.
+In 1949, Wuxi City and Wuxi County were founded.
+To date, the city has been honoured with national awards, such as the environmental protection, culture and happiness city of the People's Republic of China.

-Wuxi combines the beauty of rivers, lakes, rocks and caves and is one of the top 50 tourist cities in China, easily accessible by road and rail from all directions and all major Chinese cities.
+Wuxi combines the beauty of rivers, lakes, rocks and caves and is one of the 50 most important tourist cities in China, easily accessible by road and rail from all directions and all major Chinese cities.
 The friendship between the Chinese city of Wuxi and the city of Bocholt began in 1985 with the visit of the then Chinese ambassador to Germany.
-In October 2003, the city of Bocholt and the city of Wuxi concluded a declaration of intent for friendly exchange.
+In October 2003, the city of Bocholt and the city of Wuxi signed a declaration of intent for a friendly exchange.
+In 2025, the two cities celebrated their 40-year friendship with a citizens' trip, among other things.

 Vlora